 It is proposed the Latrobe City Sports and Entertainment Stadium will become the centre of excellence for football (soccer) in Gippsland – providing a pathway for promising young athletes to elite sport through Gippsland FC and other high performance programs.

-Works will include upgrades of current grass pitches and construction of a synthetic pitch with lighting.
+Works included upgrades of current grass pitches and construction of a synthetic pitch with lighting.

 Upgrades to grandstands, change rooms and club rooms are also being considered in line with future potential funding opportunities.